Better Together. Keep safe from COVID-19 and Flu this Season.

 Frequently asked questions

-COVID-19 spreads primarily through small respiratory droplets when an infected person coughs, sneezes, or talks.
-It can also spread by direct contact, such as touching or shaking hands, and by touching surfaces contaminated with the virus and then touching your face without washing your hands first.
-(CDC) (World Health Organization (WHO)).
+COVID-19 spreads primarily through small respiratory droplets when an infected person coughs, sneezes, or talks.16 It can also spread by direct contact, such as touching or shaking hands, and by touching surfaces contaminated with the virus and then touching your face without washing your hands first.17

-Last year’s COVID-19 vaccines were designed to protect against the virus strains common at that time.
-This year’s vaccines are updated to better match against the new variant of the virus that has appeared since then.
-This helps improve your immunity and gives better protection against getting sick from the new strain.
-(Yale Medicine) (Mayo Clinic News Network).
+Last season’s COVID-19 vaccines were designed to protect against the virus strains spreading at that time.24,26 This season’s vaccines are updated to better match against variants circulating now.25 This helps train your immunity and gives better protection against getting sick from the new strain.24,26

-Symptoms of COVID-19 and flu are similar, but these infections are caused by different viruses.
-Specific testing is required to identify the virus and to tell them apart.
+Symptoms of COVID-19 and flu can appear similar, but these infections are caused by different viruses.27 Specific testing is required to identify the virus and to tell them apart.
 Please consult your healthcare provider for more information.
-(CDC).

 Resources